gavinrbrown1/distributed-ensemble-project/README.md

 Then everything should be ready to go!

 In the `setup_and_installation` folder, you will find a document titled "instructions.pdf"  with detailed step-by-step instructions for operation.
+We also have included a video showing the process for starting experiments.

 ## Repository Structure